eth-educators/ethstaker-knowledgebase/staking-glossary.md

 **32 Slots = 1** [**Epoch**](staking-glossary.md#epoch)\
 A time period of **12 seconds** in which a randomly chosen validator has time to propose a block.
 The total number of validators is split up in [committees](staking-glossary.md#committees) and one or more individual committees are responsible to attest to each slot.
 One validator from the committee will be chosen to be the aggregator, while the other 127 validators are attesting.
 After each Epoch, the validators are mixed and merged to new committees.
 Each slot may or may not have a block in it as a validatory could miss their proposal (e.g. they may be offline or submit their block too late).
 There is a minimum of 128 validators per committee.

+## Solo staker

+An operator who runs a validator on the Ethereum network without a protocol between their validator and the Beaconchain

 ## Source vote

 The validator has made a timely vote for the correct source [checkpoint](staking-glossary.md#checkpoint).

+## Staker

+Someone who has deposited ETH into a validator to secure the network.
+This can be someone who runs a validator (an operator) or someone who deposited their ETH into a pool, where someone else is the operator of the validator.

 ## Staking deposit CLI